apache/openwhisk-release/releases/0.9.0-incubating/INSTALL.md

 gpg --verify openwhisk-0.9.0-incubating-sources.tar.gz.asc openwhisk-0.9.0-incubating-sources.tar.gz
 ```

-# Installation of OpenWhisk 0.9.0

-This instruction walks you through the steps to install OpenWhisk 0.9.0.
-We support both Ubuntu and Mac operating systems.
-Please download the source code package of OpenWhisk "openwhisk-0.9.0-incubating-sources.tar.gz", unzip and extract it, then
+# Unpack the release

-you get a directory called "incubator-openwhisk-0.9.0-incubating" on your local machine.
+Once you have verified the artifact checksums, unzip and extract the source code from the file `"openwhisk-0.9.0-incubating-sources.tar.gz"`.
+This will yield a directory called `"incubator-openwhisk-0.9.0-incubating"` on your local machine.

 You can use the following command to untar the package: